-It’s long been known that one of the best way to test your knowledge of a subject is to teach it.
+It’s long been known that one of the best ways to test your knowledge of a subject is to teach it.
 This mantra also applies to mentoring.

 When a mentor talks a mentee through leadership scenarios and events, they are naturally forced to hold up a mirror to their own behaviour and leadership style.

-Does the mentor advocate for a certain style of leadership which they fail to practice?
+Does the mentor advocate for a certain style of leadership that they fail to practice?

-Does the mentor see negatives tendencies in the mentees own managers which they themselves have exhibited or continue to exhibit?
+Does the mentor see negative tendencies in the mentee’s own managers which they themselves have exhibited or continue to exhibit?

 How much can the mentor actually explain about being a leader?
 How introspective and self-assessing has the mentor been over their own career?

 These are all questions which are naturally surfaced when a mentor talks to a mentee about leadership.

 Interacting with Different Types of People